 Just a bit further down is quite possibly the most famous of all the statues in Bratislava, of Čumil, a man at work, peeking out from a manhole.
 Oooh how many dirty jokes I could make, but I’ll refrain myself!
 The question is what the heck is he doing?
 Such is the debate about whether he’s just resting, going down into the sewer or even possibly a bronze peeping tom peeking up women’s skirts.
 Easily tripped over if either someone isn’t paying attention while walking or driving, the city had to install a warning sign.
 These days though, it’s hard to miss with crowds of tourists lining up to take their picture with him.

 As we were casually strolling around, I noticed a cute cafe with tourists sitting near the window, enjoying a tea or coffee from beautiful antique pots and I instantly knew we had to go in.
 Once inside, a gentleman greeted us, swinging his arms open wide welcoming us to a table while admiring the stunning artwork on the walls and ceiling, but not before drooling over the cakes.
-Konditorei Kormuth might look unassuming from the outside, but this patisserie is worth visiting and is like stepping back in time.
+Konditorei Kormuth might look unassuming from the outside, but this patisserie is worth visiting and is like stepping back in time, especially if you’re looking for unusual things to do in Bratislava.
 The waiter informed us that the patisserie took over 20 years to refurbish every inch to its original exquisite state.
 All of the furniture, tea sets and artifacts are all historic adding to the complete and utter charm of the cafe!
 I honest to god, DID.NOT.WANT.TO.LEAVE.
 My husband literally had to pull me out.

 Photos are not allowed inside, but I managed to persuade the waiter to allow me to take a few photos as I was in heaven and wanted to share this on the blog with the world.
 The patisserie is not for everyone, but it is for those who can appreciate artwork, history and have a little class.
 Especially for the gentle or at least the ladies, although my husband would like to ask, “What lady?”
 Struggling not to take too many pictures as I was only allowed a few, my settings weren’t right and my photos don’t do it justice, so I recommend you to check out this detailed post!